bokettoo/Recipes-Manager/README.md

 - `requirements.txt`: File containing the list of required dependencies.

 ## Credits
-This application is developed by [Your Name] and is open-source.
+This application is developed by Anass and is open-source.
 Contributions and feedback are welcome.

-**Note**: Replace `[Your Name]` with your name or organization name.